PrintKopytko/libraryApi/README.md

 ```
 where `[database url]` is a string containing connection parameters to your database like
 `postgresql://username:my-password@localhost:5432/library_db`
+You can also send requests to API using this swagger.

 ## Author & Chief Librarian
 Patryk Kowalczyk